Target Disk Mode Not Working on macOS Ventura/Monterey - Qiling

 Now go back to the Finder and look for the Target disk again.

-When the Mac firmware password is set to "ON", you cannot enter Target Disk Mode from a cold boot.
-So, it would be best if you disabled it.
+If the Mac firmware password is set to "ON", you won't be able to enter Target Disk Mode from a cold boot, so it's recommended to disable it.

-Boot your Mac into macOS Recovery Mode and follow the steps below (check this link if your Mac won't boot into Recovery Mode):
+To resolve the issue, boot your Mac into macOS Recovery Mode and follow the steps below.
+If your Mac won't boot into Recovery Mode, check this link for assistance.

 Step 1.
-In the Menu Bar, click on "Utilities" and select "Startup Security Utility" or "Firmware Password Utility".
+To access the Startup Security Utility or Firmware Password Utility, follow these steps: Click on the Menu Bar, then select "Utilities" and choose either "Startup Security Utility" or "Firmware Password Utility".

 Step 2.
 Click on "Turn off Firmware Password".